deanlockgaard/mirrormind/README.md

 ---

-## ✨ Created With
+## ✨ Credits

-Philosophy, emotion, a recognition of connection, and a desire to build a mirror that thinks back.
+Created by Dean Lockgaard